 Most farms utilizing continuous flow dryers observed within this study dried anywhere between 100,000-450,000 bushels.
 Expected drying cost increases are expected over the coming years due to the carbon levy increases which will occur from now until 2030.
-Typical cost increases for the entire drying season per farm site, from no carbon levy to $$170/tCO_2e$ in 2030, are displayed in Table 15.
-Values in this table are summarized based on all continuous systems observed within the 2019 and 2020 study.
+Typical cost increases for the entire drying season per farm site, from no carbon levy to $170/tCO_2$ in 2030, are displayed in Table 15.
+Values in this table are summarized based on all continuous systems observed.

 Continuous dryers typically operate on three-phase electricity services, which range from 208 V to 480 V. Typically, farm sites are not equipped with this service size, therefore, generators are commonly used to produce electricity for the continuous dryers.
 This can result in the carbon levy affecting the heating and electricity costs of drying.
-Electricity consumption typically makes up a small portion of total operating costs, however, sites utilizing natural gas generators for electricity production may see an additional increase ranging from 3.7-44.4%, depending on grain type and dryer efficiency.
+Electricity consumption typically makes up a small portion of total operating costs, however, sites utilizing natural gas generators for electricity production may see an additional increase ranging from 4-44%, depending on grain type and dryer efficiency.
 The average electricity cost increase from natural gas generators was calculated to be approximately 17.5%.

-Table 15: Expected Utility Costs Increases per Farm Site from \$0/tCO2 to \$170/tCO2 (2019 vs. 2030)-Grid Electricity and Natural Gas Heating
+Table 15: Expected Utility Costs Increases per Farm Site from $0/tCO_2$ to $170/tCO_2$ (2019 Vs 2030)-Grid Electricity and Natural Gas Heating